 The touchdown of our national carrier’s first of two Airbus A350-900 XWB aircraft at Nadi International Airport yesterday heralds a new era for Oceania aviation.
 This includes Australia and New Zealand.

 The delivery flight from Airbus at Toulouse in France was under the command of Captain Mukesh Patel, one of the long-serving pilots; Captain Richard Yuen; and First Officer Gideon Leweniqila.
-Our national airline is the first in the region to operate this widebody aircraft, which combines the latest aerodynamics, Rolls-Royce Trent new generation engines and use of lightweight materials.
-The A350-900 XWB brings a 25% advantage in fuel burn, operating costs and carbon dioxide emissions compared to previous generation similar-sized aircraft.
-It means a significant reduction to the airline’s carbon footprint and fuel cost.
+Our national airline is the first in the region to operate this widebody aircraft, which combines the latest aerodynamics, Rolls-Royce Trent new generation engines, and the use of lightweight materials.
+The A350-900 XWB brings a 25% advantage in fuel burn, operating costs, and carbon dioxide emissions compared to previous generation similar-sized aircraft.
+It means a significant reduction in the airline’s carbon footprint and fuel cost.
 This signifies our country’s global commitment to climate change.

 The A350-900 XWB’s Airspace by Airbus cabin is the quietest of any twin-aisle aircraft.
 It offers passengers and crew the most modern in-flight products for the most comfortable flying experience.

 Not only will the aircraft provide the ultimate in luxury air travel to Fiji, it’s also perfect for passengers taking flights from here to other destinations.